Azure/azure-remote-rendering-asset-tool/.pipelines/testchecklist.md

 - Press "Reset" -> the previous values are restored and the "Apply" and "Reset" buttons are disabled
 - Change the Video Settings again and press "Apply" -> The model is unloaded and the session is reconnected.
 - Verify that the video settings are applied (maybe change the resolution to a very low value)
+- Verify that loaded models is centered in the viewport
+- Try to change the global scale (remove the auto) and see if it works.
+- Apply auto global scale, load a model, then change the near and far plane to a very small range, and reload the model to see if the global scale (lowered) to adapt to the new range.

 ### Selection and Scene tree